Previous Page of 3Next Page

 Erin fidgeted in the pin-striped chair.
 The “two-minute” wait promised by the receptionist stretched into ten.

 She glanced at the magazines spread on the side table.
-Some were scholarly, some technical, none very interesting.
-Shuffling through the pile, she found a new copy of “Them” magazine, a slick tabloid specializing in the latest scandals and love interests of the stars.
+Shuffling through the pile, she found a new copy of "Them" magazine, a slick tabloid specializing in the latest scandals and love interests of the stars.

-The cover featured its typical fare of politicians, actors and beautiful people.
-In one photograph, a man and woman ducked their heads to avoid the paparazzi as they walked on a pier in a tropical locale.
-He wore sunglasses, a pair of baggy shorts and sandals.
+The headlines hyped the latest gossip about feuding politicians and love-struck actors.
+In the feature photo, a man and woman ducked their heads to avoid the paparazzi as they walked on a pier in a tropical locale.
+The man wore sunglasses, a pair of baggy shorts and sandals.
 Hmmm, nice abs, she thought.

 She flipped through the magazine.
-Advertisements dominated the first ten pages, and then she came to the cover feature: The island couple.
-Most of the showed only the hunk.
+Advertisements dominated the first ten pages, and then she came to the cover feature: The Island Couple.
+Most of the photos showed only the hunk.
 In one, he stood at the wheel of speed boat, shirtless, sunglasses on again, his dark wavy hair whipping in the wind.
 In another, he strummed a guitar at a beach bonfire.

 “Like what you see?”